 10. Add an experienced driver to your car insurance policy

-Adding an experienced named driver to your policy is another way to get you lower car insurance.
+Adding an experienced named driver to your insurance is another way to lower your car insurance.

 11. Request a discount